Stephen-J-Whitaker/memory-game/README.md

   - [The W3C CSS Validation Service - Jigsaw](https://jigsaw.w3.org/css-validator/) : Used to validate the website CSS

-  - [JSHint, a JavaScript Code Quality Tool](https://jshint.com/): Used to validate the website JavaScript
+  - [JSHint, a JavaScript Code Quality Tool (linter)](https://jshint.com/): Used to validate and check the styling of the website JavaScript

   - Windows 10 snipping tool for creating screen grabbed jpeg files for the readme